What is mob grazing?

 Hot tip: We recommend graziers to record data to defined unit of measure (permanent boundary mark) if not using the same place each and every time for temporary fencing.

-Using tactics such as temporary fencing gives graziers the ability to respond quickly to current conditions with their grazing rotation – such as weather, grass quality/quantity, animal health factors or even personal time constraints.
+Using tactics such as temporary fencing gives graziers the ability to respond quickly to current conditions with their grazing rotation – such as weather, pasture grass quality and quantity, animal health factors or even personal time constraints.
 Mob grazing requires some upfront investment and a disciplined approach to doing things, but its benefits far outweighs the changes that graziers need to implement to be successful.

 Benefits of mob grazing